lanesky/kubernetes-walk-through/docs/05-deploying-EFK.md

   kubectl --namespace kube-logging port-forward $POD_NAME 5601
 ```

 Open the web with browser for verification.
+The first start may take 10 minutes.

 ```
 http://localhost:5601
 ```

-Then, go to Discover menu item, configure the index to `logstash-*`, choose a @timestamp and Kibana is ready.
-Now we see all the logs from all namespaces in the Kubernetes cluster.
+Then, go to Discover menu item, configure the index to `logstash-*`, choose a @timestamp to create the index pattern.
+Then we see all the logs from all namespaces in the Kubernetes cluster.

 ![](img/kibana-01.png)